 Magazine covers, streaming services, and social media can also add to the stress, bringing on the FOMO effect – Fear Of Missing Out.
 Our smartphones fill with photos, texts, and tweets from people having “fun-in-the-sun.”
 For some, it might start to seem like everyone is at the beach, having a great time, leaving those stuck at home suffering from summer SAD feeling isolated and depressed.

 Timing Is Everything

 As mentioned earlier, Vitamin D is called the “Sunshine Vitamin.”
-Its counterpart is the “feel good hormone” known as serotonin – a precursor of melatonin.
-Decreased levels of melatonin due to too much of a good thing (the summer sun) impacts our mood.
+Its counterpart is the “feel-good hormone” known as serotonin – a precursor of melatonin.
+Decreased levels of melatonin due to too much of a good thing (the summer sun) impact our mood.
 Quite simply, the lack of sleep in the summer contributes to depression or depressive symptoms.

 Hot Time Summer in The City

 It may be hard for the sun worshipers among us to understand, but the high temperatures of summer can feel oppressive and uncomfortable for some.
 And for those who feel miserable, it is common to lose a gusto for eating.
 Systematic eating schedules help with regulating our moods.
 When schedules are disrupted, moods swings can occur.

 While the higher temperatures of summer might make being outside more appealing, they can also negatively impact exercise routines.
 A Catch-22 is created when an effective cure for summer SAD is exercise, but the idea of going for a walk or run on a hot, humid day – or evening – is quickly shelved because the weather is intolerable.

 It is widely accepted that active people are less depressed than inactive people.
 It is also believed that people who were once active and then stopped, tend to be more depressed than those who maintain or initiate an exercise program.
 It’s easy then, to see how the balmy summer can wreak havoc on mood.